rajeshray/MovieApp/README.md

 ## Features

 - View a list of popular movies.
-- Tap on a movie to see more details including title, release date, rating, and synopsis.
+- Tap on a movie to see more details including title, poster and overview.